There has been a growing reputation that many soccer players are weak. Some players appear to be weak but are they just being dramatic and flopping.

 Why Are Soccer Players so Weak?

-Soccer players act weak so that they can con the referee into giving a foul.
-Weak referees are partly to blame for giving incorrect decisions when there’s no foul.
+Soccer players act weak to con the referee into giving a foul.
+Weak referees are partly to blame for making incorrect decisions when there’s no foul.

 Far too often we see a soccer player drop to the ground when quite clearly there has been minimal contact if any at all.
 Yet the player who was fouled rolls around on the ground for five to ten seconds, seemingly in agony only for them to hop straight up and continue playing with no signs of injury.

 Now, this is not always the case.
-In some instances, a player will be tackled by an opposing player and there is significant contact.
+Occasionally, an opposing player will tackle a player, and there is significant contact.

 Must Read: 10 Worst Flops in Soccer